alanng10/class-lang/Docue/Article/Word/a.md

 Word "tranlet" has meaning that is translated.

+Word "dynam" has meaning that is dynamic.

+Word "stati" has meaning that is static.

 Word "auto" has meaning that is entity to do effect.

 Word "node" has meaning that is entity.